DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-18-adding-study-sites.md

 ### Collecting other types of location

-Some providers offer online training as part of a trainee's theoretical studies.
+Some providers offer online training as part of a trainee’s theoretical studies.
 We have not included this in the current iteration as we need to:

 - understand the different online or remote training offered by providers
 - explore what information candidates need